Donald Trump says ending ‘war games’ his idea, not Kim Jong-un’s

 “The denuclearization deal with North Korea is being praised and celebrated all over Asia.
 They are so happy!
 Over here, in our country, some people would rather see this historic deal fail than give Trump a win, even if it does save potentially millions & millions of lives!” the president tweeted.

-Chairman of the House Homeland Security Committee Rep. Michael McCaul said Defense Secretary James Mattis agreed with the president’s move to halt the war games.
+Rep. Michael McCaul, chairman of the House Homeland Security Committee, said that Defense Secretary James N. Mattis agreed with the president’s move to halt the military drills.

-But the Texas Republican warned it is important to stay skeptical of North Korean leader Kim Jong-un, because three prior administrations were deceived by North Korea.
+But Mr. McCaul warned that it is important to stay skeptical of Mr. Kim because three prior administrations were deceived by North Korea.

 “The maximum pressure campaign has been working.
-We are willing to step back to that anytime.”
-Mr. McCaul said.
+We are willing to step back to that anytime,” he said.

 The Washington Times Comment Policy